Dear reader of ADxS.org, please excuse the disruption.

 were unchanged.

-In children with ADHD, the frontal-parietal attention network may be more decentralized (line-like topology) and less centralized (star-like topology).
+In children with ADHD, the frontal-parietal attentional network could potentially be more decentrally organized (line-like topology) and less centrally organized (star-like topology).
 This appears to result in more random connectivity with impaired global efficiency and network decentralization in ADHD.5

 1.1.3.
 Altered connectivity of the frontal-parietal attention network to other brain networks